Ashertan256/ip/docs/README.md

-# Alex - your personaltask assistant
+# Alex - your personal task assistant

 This is a user guide on how to use _Alex_!